 PostgreSQL Exercises was made by Alisdair Owens.
 I noticed that while there was a lot of information out there on database systems, there didn't seem to be a lot of places to learn by doing in a structured manner.
 I hope this site helps people out.

 Good question!
-Generally speaking, allowing raw SQL to run against your database is, of course, a big no-no. We're aided rather in this by the fact that all our work here is read-only, allowing us to easily prevent malicious writes to the DB :-).
-Other concerns are people running very expensive queries, changing settings, etc. I've taken the following security measures:
+Generally speaking, allowing raw SQL to run against your database is, of course, a big no-no. Historically, the site was purely read-only.
+This allowed us a lot of leeway, because (bugs in Postgres aside) you couldn't run any damaging SQL against the database.
+Other concerns were people running very expensive queries, changing settings, etc. These can be mitigated with the following security measures:

 This should at least secure the DB from casual attempts at taking it down.
 If you know of vulnerabilities in these measures, please email me.